cemasma/whatsappanalyzer/README.md

 # Getting Started

-1. First download the app which is available for your operating system from here:
+1. First build the project yourself or download the app which is available for your operating system from here:

     https://drive.google.com/open?id=0B2ClpaG8PdV6WHNjZ0pLVmhaTVU